danielsaidi/Sheeeeeeeeet/README.md

 ### <a name="manual-installation"></a>Manual installation

-To add `Sheeeeeeeeet` to your app without a dependency manager, clone this repository and place it somewhere on disk, then add `Sheeeeeeeeet.xcodeproj` to your project and `Sheeeeeeeeet.framework` as an embedded app binary and target dependency.
+To manually add `Sheeeeeeeeet` to your app, clone this repository, add `Sheeeeeeeeet.xcodeproj` to your project and `Sheeeeeeeeet.framework` as an embedded app binary and target dependency.

 ## <a name="basic-example"></a>Basic example

-The easiest way to create a basic menu is like this:
+With Sheeeeeeeeet, you start off by creating a menu, like this:

 ```swift
 let item1 = MenuItem(title: "Int", value: 1)